-In the 200 years since we started distilling whisky, we’ve tasted a dram or three.
-We’ve created this guide to demystify the tasting process and help you get the most of the flavours and scents just waiting to be released in the dram that started it all.
+In the 200 years since we started distilling whisky, we’ve tasted a dram or three so we’d say we know how to taste whisky.
+That’s why we’ve created this whisky tasting guide to demystify the tasting process and help you get the most out of the flavours and scents just waiting to be released in the dram that started it all.

 First things first – take a look at your dram.